 Glen Allen, VA 23060

-Located in Carytown, The Daily Kitchen and Bar is just the kind of socially-conscious, locally-sourced restaurant that Richmond is proud to host.
-It’s got everything you could ask for in a feel-good restaurant: great food; environmentally friendly standards; organic, all natural, local and sustainable ingredients; fair prices; and a wide variety of vegetarian, vegan, gluten free and paleo options.
+With locations in Carytown and Short Pump, The Daily Kitchen and Bar is just the kind of socially-conscious, locally-sourced restaurant that Richmond is proud to host.
+It’s got everything you could ask for in a feel-good restaurant: great food; environmentally friendly standards; organic, all natural, local and sustainable ingredients; fair prices; and a wide variety of vegetarian, vegan, gluten free, and paleo options.
 Perfect for all of you parents out there, right?
 Well, for once, you won’t have to leave the kids behind when trying to “eat right,” because their kids’ menu takes the cake – or the Organic Mexican Flourless Chocolate Torte, as it were.

-With kids’ menu options like edamame, veggie stir fry, Thai noodle bowls, and salads, your healthiest eaters will be more than satisfied.
-But for those who prefer kid-classics like burgers, pizza and quesadillas, there’s more than enough to choose from.
-Organic milk and juices round out the kids’ offerings, with everything on the menu staying around the $5-$6 range.
+With kids’ menu options like guacamole, veggie stir fry, and an organic berry bowl with Greek yogurt and local honey, your healthiest eaters will be more than satisfied.
+But for those who prefer kid-classics like burgers, pizza, and quesadillas, there’s more than enough to choose from.
+Organic milk and juices round out the kids’ offerings, with everything on the menu staying around the $5-$8 range.